Controlling effective field contributions to laser-induced magnetization precession by heterostructure design: Modeling of the magnetization precession and Discussion

-In total, all three layers exhibit propagating strain pulses their (partial) reflection at the Ta-glass interface and the surface results in a periodic contribution to $\eta_\text{Ni}(t)$ given by the round-trip time through the metallic heterostructure of $57\,\text{ps}$.
-This provides a periodic driving force that most efficiently drives the magnetization precession when it matches the precession frequency, which results in a maximum precession amplitude at $\xi=47^\circ$ and $f=17.5\,\text{GHz}$ for all three heterostructures.
+The UXRD of the Ni layer (Figure~\ref{fig:fig_3_uxrd}e) evidences a periodic contribution to the strain $\eta_\text{Ni}(t)$ in Ni highlighted by the arrows.
+The period is given by the round-trip time at the speed of sound through the metallic heterostructure of $57\,\text{ps}$ from the Ta-glass interface to the surface and back.
+This periodic driving force most efficiently drives the magnetization precession when it matches the precession frequency, which results in a maximum precession amplitude at $\xi=47^\circ$ and $f=17.5\,\text{GHz}$ for all three heterostructures.
+In an alternative picture, this maximum precession amplitude relates to considerable Fourier amplitude at the precession frequency from the repetition of the bipolar pulses with the same round trip time of about $57\,\text{ps}$ through the entire heterostructure \cite{kova2013,vern2022}.
 However, the efficiency of this magneto-acoustic resonance depends on shape of the strain pulse.
-The reduced precession amplitude for sample 3 in comparison to sample 2 highlights that the spatially extended strain pulse launched by the Cu layer drives the magnetization precession more efficiently than the short high frequency strain pulse launched by the Pt layer.
-We attribute this to the $\approx 40\,\text{ps}$ period of the Cu strain pulse that leads to an efficient phase matching of the positive and negative excursions of the strain pulse to the magnetization precession.
-We note that the amplitude of the bipolar strain pulse associated with Pt is much larger than for the Cu layer, due to the higher energy density in Pt.
-The repetition of this bipolar pulse with the same round trip time of about $57\,\text{ps}$ through the entire heterostructure gives rise to considerable Fourier amplitude at the precession frequency, which is enhanced by the phase patching.
-Nonetheless the precession is not effectively driven in sample 3, because within a small fraction of the precession period the large positive and negative strain in the bipolar pulse nearly cancel.
+The reduced precession amplitude for sample 3 in comparison to sample 2 highlights that despite its large amplitude the spatially narrow high frequency strain pulse launched by the Pt layer drives the magnetization precession less efficiently than the spatially extended strain pulse with low-amplitude, that is launched by the Cu layer.
+We attribute this to the the fact that the $\approx 40\,\text{ps}$ period of the Cu strain pulse efficiently matches the phase of the positive and negative excursions of the strain pulse to the phase of the magnetization precession.
+In contrast, within a small fraction of the precession period the large effects of the positive and negative strain in the bipolar pulse launched by the Pt layer nearly cancel.

-In the absence of an MgO interlayer, the rapid energy deposition to Ni via hot electrons gives rise to a rapidly rising quasi-static expansion and an ultrafast demagnetization that both serve as additional driving mechanism of the magnetization precession.
-Simultaneously, the reduced excitation of Cu attenuates the launched low frequency strain pulse lowering its contribution to the transient effective field.
-This results to a reduced precession amplitude at $\xi=47^\circ$ with respect to sample 2 (cf.\ Figure~\ref{fig:fig_2_moke_meta}b).